Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Nerve compression - chronic

-Do you often wake up with unpleasant sensations such as tingling or tingling ?
-Do you often feel a sharp pain during movement that may ease, but eventually attacks again?
-One of the causes may be nerve oppression.
+Do you often wake up with unpleasant sensations such as tingling?
+Do you often feel a sharp pain when you move that may ease but eventually attacks again?
+One cause may be nerve compression.
 Sometimes we talk about a pinched nerve when it is an acute condition that causes significant symptoms, especially pain.
 The result is limitations in normal daily activities or disturbed sleep.

-Find out exactly what nerve compression is, what helps nerve compression, and how it can be prevented.
+Find out exactly what nerve compression is, what helps, and how it can be prevented.
 What can help with pain, swelling and inflammation?
 Read more here.

 • Pain